GuillermoFidalgo/ML4TKRDQM/README.md

 *pip* comes bundled in Python 3.6 so, you should already have it installed.

-These commands install all the tools necessary for this notebook:
+These commands install all the tools necessary for this notebook.
+Each of them have their own documentation.
+You can start with the general documentation for most of the packages [here](https://github.com/ptrstn/cms-tracker-studies-notebook) and a <ins>seperate documentation</ins> for `runregistry` [here](https://github.com/fabioespinosa/runregistry_api_client)

 ```bash
 pip install git+https://github.com/CMSTrackerDPG/cernrequests